 2. It could leave lasting emotional scars.

 As the child of divorced parents, I was raised to fear both the Southern Baptist and the Catholic god.
 It wasn’t just the fear of the fire and brimstone either.
 Although, that made me anxious all the days I was a Christian because the Bible is arbitrary about what it considers abominable.
 Everything from homosexuality to shellfish was considered abominable.
 It also says that some people would be turned away by Jesus because their name was not in the book.
 No Christian can honestly say they know that they are going to Heaven.
 Also, if you honestly believe what the Bible says there a number of things that would scare children if they were real.
 The story of Jesus healing a man possessed by demons terrified me as a child.
 Sure the part about there being actual demons is scary.
-However, when I considered that Jesus told people that god allowed this person, who he said was innocent, to be possessed by demons simply for the glory of god that terrified me.
+However, when I considered that Jesus told people that god allowed this person, who he said was innocent, to be possessed by demons simply for the glory of god that terrified me.3.
+It’s never a good idea to instill fear in a child over something you can’t prove exists.

 Looking back on it now as a non-believer, I could have done without the unnecessary fear of the Biblical god, and grown up just fine.
 I would have to say I would have been better off without it.
 Especially since there is no discernible evidence that the Biblical god exists.
 People would consider me a horrible parent if I raised my children to fear Odin, who sometimes does scary things to people too.
 How about people, who still fear the mischief of fairies?
 Don’t parents still half seriously raise their children to fear to be on Santa’s naughty list?
 That’s considered more humane than to raise them with the traditional fear of being taken to the Christian Hell by Krampus.